ellierutherford/HotelBookingSystem/Diary_Matt.md

 ----
 24/6/2023
-Start the build out of the new guest interface, based on the 'Add Booking' from Admin UI. removing the menu items, and reseting the things I send to the view completely, because I want to be careful about what I put out there, and do it bit by bit.
+Start the build out of the new customer interface, based on the 'Add Booking' from Admin UI. removing the menu items, and reseting the things I send to the view completely, because I want to be careful about what I put out there, and do it bit by bit.
 THis is an alternative to planning a whole load of stuff.
 Start with nothing each time in the pres layer and add in as little as possible to make it meet the bare function.